 No age limit is set for members of the Supervisory Board at MLP.
 The election of members of the Supervisory Board should be based solely on their knowledge, skills and specialist experience.
-MLP does not comply with this recommendation at present and will not comply in the financial years 2020 or 2021.
+MLP has not complied with this recommendation in the financial year 2021 nor will it do so in the financial year 2022.